Manifesto for Perinatal Mental Health in Belgium

 Strong policy requires strong knowledge.
 Strengthen coordinated scientific research into perinatal mental health and ensure structural monitoring and data collection across Belgium.

-[1] By “parent (s)”, we refer to all forms of (wish) parenting and care, regardless of gender, family form or biological relationship.
+[1] By "parent(s)” we refer to all forms of (intended) parenthood and caregiving, regardless of gender, family structure, or biological relationship.

 Logo of Wolk in mijn hoofd